mspielberg/factorio-miniloader/README.md

 ## Version History

+* 1.0.0 (2017-12-01):
-* 1.0.0 (2017-12-01) &mdash; Initial release.
+  * Initial release.
+* 1.1.0 (2017-12-03):
-* 1.1.0 (2017-12-03) &mdash; Add graphics and loader snapping.
+  * Add graphics and loader snapping.
+* 1.1.1 (2017-12-05):
-* 1.1.1 (2017-12-05) &mdash; Fix some snapping issues (laying belts to the side of a miniloader, trying to snap to a player, sometimes snapping to the wrong direction when next to a large entities like assemblers).
+  * Fix some snapping issues (laying belts to the side of a miniloader, trying to snap to a player, sometimes snapping to the wrong direction when next to a large entities like assemblers).
+* 1.1.2 (2017-12-06):
-* 1.1.2 (2017-12-06) &mdash; Fix critical crash bug when rotating miniloaders.
+  * Fix critical crash bug when rotating miniloaders.
+* 1.1.3 (2017-12-06):
+    * Fix basic yellow miniloaders.
+Oops.
+    * Fix a case where items could be spilled onto adjacent tiles when snapping a miniloader to a belt.